From a Spanish place name, possibly derived from Spanish alba

 Denoted a person who lived near a stream, from German bach

-"field" and mann
+"stream" and mann

 Originally referred to a farmer whose farm was beside a stream, from Middle High German bach